william-toth/SearchEngine/README.md

 -a querier, which, given a query, will use the inverted index data structure to search the web and subsequently return URLS matching the query

+Note: To allow for URL's not in the CS50 tse domain, please change the internal url prefix in `libcs50/webpage.h` (currently, crawler only allows for websites with the cs50 tse prefix).

 Instructions for each are module in their various README.md's